-The Best Roadmap to Learn Generative AI in 2023
+Best Roadmap to Learn Generative AI in 2024

-In this comprehensive learning path, we will guide you through everything you need to know to become a Generative AI expert.
-This covers all topics from programming and data science fundamentals to finetuning generative models and building them from scratch.
-Whether you are a complete beginner in AI or a working professional such as Data Scientist, Machine Learning Engineer, Deep Learning Engineer, or any similar role, this learning path will equip you with the skills and knowledge to master Generative AI.
+Join us on a journey that unravels the key milestones, tools, methodologies, and insights, offering a comprehensive guide to navigate and excel in the realm of Generative AI in the year ahead.
+Whether you are a complete beginner in AI or a working professional such as a Data Scientist, Machine Learning Engineer, Deep Learning Engineer, or any similar role, this learning path will equip you with the skills and knowledge to master Generative AI.
 So, fasten your seatbelts and prepare for an exhilarating journey into the world of Generative AI!

 Roadmap: How Can I Start Learning Generative AI?

 You can start learning Generative AI through 4 personas: User, Super User, Developer, and Researcher.
 We will discuss each persona in detail.
 Before moving ahead, you need to be familiar with terms like Generative AI and Foundation Models.